mlbowser/journal2020/content/Journal_2020.md

 ![Burned woods at DP-100.](2020-06-12_woods_at_DP-100.jpg)
 Burned woods at DP-100.

-Here I did collect aphids from *Salix bebbiana* -\> vial BOLD-PB6.
+Here I collected aphids from *Salix bebbiana* → vial BOLD-PB6.

-We stopped next at H-35.
-Here were just *Taraxacum officinale*, *Plantago major*, and *Matricaria discoides*.
+We stopped next at H-35 at 60.588818 °N, 150.430852 °W. Here were just *Taraxacum officinale*, *Plantago major*, and *Matricaria discoidea*.

-Our next stop was DP-110.
-There was what I believe is *Leucanthemum vulgare* here, but it is immature.
+Our next stop was DP-110 at 60.597067 °N, 150.395643 °W. There was what I believe is *Leucanthemum vulgare* here, but it was immature.
 Near here I collected one morel with root-like structures (2020-06-12-MLB01).

 Observations from the day are available at
 <https://www.inaturalist.org/calendar/mbowser/2020/6/12>.